-Waste Management Phoenix Open Receives Award for Sustainability
+Waste Management Phoenix Open Receives Award

 The 2018 Waste Management Phoenix Open recently received the highest international award for sustainability in golf for its efforts to balance environmental impacts, conserve natural resources and benefit the local community as Scotland-based GEO Foundation (GEO) again named the event as a “GEO Certified® Tournament.”

 To become “GEO Certified®” the Waste Management Phoenix Open, the largest attended tournament on the PGA TOUR, completed a custom-built program for golf tournaments, that was both streamlined and robust, including document and evidence submission, a third-party verification carried out by the Council for Responsible Sport (the official verification body for GEO Certified Tournaments in North America), a thorough review by GEO, and agreement to a range of Continual Improvement Points.

 In conjunction with the GEO announcement, Waste Management published the 2018 Waste Management Phoenix Open Sustainability Report with detailed metrics and program explanations.

 Sustainability highlights from the 2018 tournament include:

 - 100 percent landfill diversion through recycling, composting, donation, reuse and waste-to-energy.

 - 75 million gallons of water restored to the Verde River through the Waste Management Phoenix Open Water Campaign with the Bonneville Environmental Foundation and Change the Course.

 - Approximately 6,353 gallons of grey water captured for reuse from kitchens across the course and hospitality bars on the 16th hole.